langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 Once the installer has been downloaded, run it and follow the installation instructions.
 Continue through the install with all default options until you get to the main screen.

-The last thing we need to do in Docker is make sure that Docker will automatically start whenever Windows starts, so go to settings and check the ``Start Docker Desktop when you sign in to you computer`` box.
+The last thing we need to do in Docker is make sure that Docker will automatically start whenever Windows starts, so go to settings and check the ``Start Docker Desktop when you sign in to your computer`` box.

 .. image:: images/StartDockerWithWindows.png